 Overtime Calculation for Piece Rate in Colorado

 For employees paid by piecework, the regular hourly rate is determined by dividing total earnings in the workweek by the total hours worked.
-The overtime rate is 0.5 times the regular rate.
+The overtime rate is 1.5 times this regular rate for all hours worked over 40 in a workweek

 Let’s consider an example-